qdrant/landing_page/qdrant-landing/content/documentation/tutorials/huggingface-datasets.md

 )
 ```

-It is always a good idea to set using batching, while loading a large dataset, so let's do that.
+It is always a good idea to use batching, while loading a large dataset, so let's do that.
 We are going to need a helper function to split the dataset into batches:

 ```python